 This type of vaccine uses unrelated viruses (for example, adenoviruses) modified by inserting a little bit of SARS-CoV-2 genetic material into it.
 As a result, harmless viruses become a taxi (vector), which carries a small part of COVID-19.
 The immune system immediately recognizes such intruder as an antigen and builds an army of SARS-CoV-2 antibodies.
 Antigens are any substances perceived by the human body as foreign and potentially dangerous.

 This vaccine works by taking a fragment of the SARS-CoV-2’s RNA in a lab and injecting it into the human body.
 RNA is a messenger carrying information used by cells to make a protein.
 Interestingly, the cells do not care whether it is a viral protein or any other kind they need to build.
 They follow the RNA instructions.

-Should we inject the full RNA code of the coronavirus with the vaccine, our cells would be actively replicating it.
-The mRNA vaccine, however, does not contain a full code but only instructions for making the coronavirus spikes, which stick to a human cell.
+Should we inject the full RNA code of the COVID-19 with the vaccine, our cells would be actively replicating it.
+The mRNA vaccine, however, does not contain a full code but only instructions for making the COVID-19 spikes, which stick to a human cell.